danzeng8/TopoRoot/ReadMe.md

 ![](pics/corn_root_chimera.PNG)

 Note that if the volume is particularly huge (greater than about 800^3), you may consider changing the step size to "2" or lower.
 The step size offers a balance between speed and resolution.

+## Downsampling

+For images with resolution greater than around 500^3, it is recommended to downsample prior to running the tool.
+This can be done in a variety of software such as ImageJ, though a script (downsample.py) can also be used to perform the downsampling.
+The script takes as input (-i argument) a directory of image slices and a downsampling rate (-d argument), and outputs the downsampled images in the directory of the -o argument:

+python downsample.py -i /full_res/ -o /downsampled/ -d [downsampling rate, e.g. 4]

+A downsampling rate which would bring the volumes to a resolution of 400^3 provides a good balance between resolution and efficiency.
+For example, if the original resolution is 1800^3, then a downsampling rate of 4 (to 450^3) may work well.
+If the program is too slow, higher downsampling rates can be gradually picked.

+## Batch Processing Mode

+For specific datasets, the TopoRoot can be run without the parameters S, N, and/or K. Please note that these modes of the tool have not been thoroughly validated and are solely based on practical observations of them working well in practice.

+For X-ray CT images of excavated Maize roots, the tool can be run without N or K (only S is chosen):

+TopoRoot --in inputFile --out outputFile --S [shape]

+Please refer to the above section on how to pick the shape threshold using visualization software such as UCSF Chimera.
+With this setting, TopoRoot will automatically pick an N which is slightly above the "air" intensity value, and a K which is slightly above S.

+For X-ray CT images of excavated Sorghum roots, the tool can be run in a batch processing mode, without S, N, or K:

+TopoRoot --in inputFile --out outputFile

+TopoRoot will automatically pick S to be the air intensity plus five, and N and K are chosen as before.
+TopoRoot can then be run in a batch process mode on an entire folder of image slices (or .raw files, but slices is preferred) using the toporoot_batch.py script as follows:

+python toporoot_batch.py -i myfolder/ -o outputfolder/ -d downsampling rate -m (1 for multiple tillers, 0 for single)

+For images with approximate resolutions of 1800^3, it is recommended to downsample the volumes beforehand prior to running the tool.

+A downsampling rate of 4 (running time ~25 minutes) or 6 (running time ~10 minutes) typically works well.
+For sorghum data with multiple tillers, tillers (especially thinner ones) may fail to be identified in certain cases.
+These tillers can potentially be identified by lowering the --upperRadius threshold (see input arguments above).
+However, if the tillers have the same thickness as roots, then this may cause portions of roots to be misidentified as being a part of tillers.

 ## Acknowledgements